fcollf/DayPlannerUI/README.md

 ## Swift Package Manager

-To integrate DayPlannerUI into your project using Swift Package Manager, you can add it as a dependency in your `Package.swift` file:
+To integrate `DayPlannerUI` into your package, you can add it as a dependency in your `Package.swift` file:

 ```swift
 dependencies: [